 Welcome to the Antioch Farm!

 The Antioch Farm is a working farm and learning laboratory located on Antioch College’s south campus.
-Started in 2011, the Farm includes a two-acre annual growing area with a 600-square foot hoop house, pasture for animal grazing, two acres of food forest, and a composting site.
+Started in 2011, the Farm includes a two-acre annual growing area with a 600-square foot hoop house, more than five acres of pasture for animal grazing, two acres of food forest, and a composting site.
 And it’s staffed mostly by Antioch students.

 The average meal in the United States travels 1,500 miles to reach our tables.
-At Antioch College, food from the Antioch Farm travels about 1,500 feet to our dining halls!
+At Antioch College, food from the Antioch Farm travels about 1,500 feet to our Kitchens!

 Volunteer to learn and to help out on the Antioch Farm.